 About the Milwaukee Water Works

 The Milwaukee Water Works was organized on April 18, 1871 and began operations September 14, 1874.
 We are proud to serve as the longest continuously operating water utility in Wisconsin.
-The utility is owned utility of the City of Milwaukee.
+The utility is owned by the City of Milwaukee.
 Policy is set by the Mayor and Common Council.
-We follow regulations of the Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources (DNR) for facilities, operations, and water quality.
+We adhere to regulations of the Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources (DNR) for facilities, operations, and water quality.
 The Public Service Commission of Wisconsin (PSC) sets water rates and service charges and monitors our accounting.

 We purify Lake Michigan water to provide pure and fresh drinking water to 865,000 people in 16 communities in Milwaukee, Ozaukee and Waukesha Counties.

-- The daily per-person, indoor and outdoor use in Milwaukee was 41 gallons in 2016.
+- Daily per-person, indoor and outdoor use in Milwaukee is 41 gallons.

-- The utility has 312 employees in Plants, Distribution, Business, Engineering, and Water Quality work units.
+- The utility has just over 320 employees in Plants, Distribution, Business, Engineering, and Water Quality work units.

 - 2016 Utility Statistics